-An introductory aside here, for any readers who have not come to this blog post via my post on Jacoba Adriana’s husband, Georg Jacob Wiehahn.
+An introductory aside here, for anyone who has not come to this blog post via my post on Adriana’s husband, Georg Jacob Wiehahn.
 I am aware of some inaccuracies on online family trees relating to this couple, based on misunderstandings or mis-transcriptions of records, rather than on the original records themselves.
-If you have relied on extracts on Family Search, you may not be aware that in recent years many of the 19th century Church records have been digitised and are now online.
+If you have relied purely on extracts for these records provided by Family Search in the past, you may not be aware that many of the 19th century Church records on Family Search have been indexed with the corresponding images now accessible online.
 It is always preferable to view the original record where you can.
-Because of that I feel the need to focus, in this post, on the information in the records that influenced me, rather than on the story of Adriana Jacoba’s life.
+Because of the additional information provided in the DRC and Lutheran registers, this post reveals perhaps more about the records than the life story of Adriana Jacoba’s life.
 I hope that the lists of sources at the end of the post will help direct you to the documents I have viewed, and discussed in this account, and also that they are useful to you in your research of this family.

 I am one of the many great grandchildren of Jacoba Adriana Wiehahn (1854–1932), one of the daughters of Gerrit Adam Wiehahn (1817–1892) and Cornelia Sophia van der Poll (1823–1891).
-Known always as Adriana, my great grandmother was named after her paternal grandmother, who is recorded in most of the baptisms of her eleven children as Jacoba Adriana van den Burg (or van den Berg).
+Known always as Adriana, my great grandmother, Jacoba Adriana Wiehahn, was named after her paternal grandmother, the subject of this post.
+She is regarded as the Stamm-Mutter of the South African Wiehahns, and is recorded in most of the baptismal records of her eleven children as Jacoba Adriana van den Burg (or van den Berg).
 Sometimes, as with her marriage record, the Adriana is written first, suggesting that it may have been the name by which she was familiarly known within her family and community.
-For consistency, in this account I will refer to her, however, by her first name, Jacoba.
+For consistency, I will refer to her by her first name, Jacoba and to my great grandmother as Adriana, the name by which she was known within our branch of the family.

-I learnt while studying history at Wits, under Professor J.S.
-Marais, that the suffix van de Berg very often indicated that the person concerned was ‘a person of colour’ as he cautiously expressed it.
-So when I discovered about 50 years ago, that I had in my Wiehahn line an ancestor named Jacoba Adriana van der (or den) Berg, who had been born during the Dutch Occupation of the Cape of Good Hope, I knew that she could well be a descendant of one of the indigenous peoples, or of an ‘immigrant’ slave rather than a servant.
-Another indication of mixed race in those early communities were suffixes such as van de Caap, van de Caab or van de Cabo (all three meaning of the Cape), which were applied in the absence of an official surname.
+I learnt many years ago, from the historian Professor J.S.
+Marais, that the surname van de Berg very often indicated that the person concerned was ‘a person of colour’ as he cautiously expressed it.
+So when, a few years later, I discovered that I had in my Wiehahn line an ancestor named Jacoba Adriana van der (or den) Berg, who had been born during the Dutch Occupation of the Cape of Good Hope, I knew that she could well be a descendant of one of the indigenous peoples, or of an ‘immigrant’ slave or servant.
+Other indications of mixed race in those early communities were ‘suffixes’, such as van de Caap, van de Caab or van de Cabo (all three meaning of the Cape), which were applied in the absence of an official surname, just as Catharina van Colombo would describe a woman from what is now Sri Lanka.

-Some time ago I located, via Family Search, the baptisms of eleven children born to Jacoba and her husband Georg Jacob Wiehahn but it was not until the first of the 2020 pandemic lockdowns that I had time to try to find the record for their marriage.
+Some time ago I located, via Family Search, digital images of the baptisms of eleven children born to Jacoba and her husband Georg Jacob Wiehahn but it was not until the first of the 2020 pandemic lockdowns that I had time to try to find the record for their marriage.

 1798 Marriage Record for Georg Jacob Wiehahn and Adriana Jacoba van de Caap